jessepharrison/puhti-r/r-documentation/mkl.md

 srun singularity_wrapper exec Rscript --no-save myscript.R
 ```

-If running a multi-core interactive job, the number of threads can be matched with the number of cores by adding the following to your R code.
+In a multi-core interactive job, the number of threads can be matched with the number of cores by adding the following to your R code.
 We also set other environment variables, similar to what is done in the batch job script.

 ```
 var.name  <- "OMP_NUM_THREADS"